Upper-Intermediate to Advanced level

 Write on the WB (or project the logos) the following social media websites: FACEBOOK, INSTAGRAM, SNAPCHAT, TWITTER, LINKEDIN, REDDIT, TUMBLR, PINTEREST, and YOUTUBE.
 Elicit from the WC which of these websites they are familiar with; which of these websites they use; how often they use them; and which ones are their favorites.
 Elicit from the WC a general synopsis of what you can do on the more popular social networking websites.
 "What can you do on Facebook?
 What can you do on Twitter that is different from Facebook?
 What can you do on Instagram (or Snapchat, if Ss are familiar) that is different from Twitter or Facebook?"
 Try to highlight the similarities amongst all of these social networking sites.
 Focus specifically on YouTube.
 Elicit from the WC what is the main purpose of that website.
 "Why do you think YouTube is included in this list of websites for socializing?
 Why would 'YouTube' be considered a place to socialize?"

-Elicit from some of the Ss how many 'friends' they have on Facebook.
-"How many of those Facebook friends do you consider 'close friends'?
+Elicit from some of the Ss how many 'friends' they have on their most used social media account (i.e. Facebook).
+"How many of your 'social media friends' do you consider 'close friends'?
 Would you call any of these 'close friends' your 'best friend'?"
-Instruct the Ss, in groups, to come up with a list of criteria for the different tiers of 'friendship.'
-"How do you decide who you accept as a 'friend' on Facebook?
-What about your 'close friends'?
-What 4 things should a person do, or meet, for you to consider them a 'close friend'?
-What 4 things should a person do, or meet, for you to consider them a 'best friend'?"
-During WC FB write some of the groups' answers on the WB.
-Refer back to some of the Ss' number of Facebook friends.
+Refer back to some of the Ss' number of social media friends.
 "How many friends do you think a person should have?
 Do you think the actual number makes a difference (i.e. does it affect the person in a positive or negative way)?"
 Inform the Ss that they are going to read about a study on friendship and how the number of friends affect people.
 "Based on this article, has technology changed the number of people that we consider as 'close friends'?"
 After the Ss have read and discussed the article, bring the groups together for WC FB.